mwarning/openwrt-examples/README.md

 * /etc/config/myapp
 * /etc/init.d/myapp

-This software is licensed under the Public Domain.
+This software is licensed under the Public Domain.<br />
 It was tested using OpenWRT "Attitude Adjustment".

 ### 1. Build the image: